The Complete Ban on the Display of Tobacco Products

 - where you can find more information.

-The new law means that in everyday retail settings, no members of the public – especially young people and recent ex-smokers – will be exposed to the sight of tobacco products (including packages and cartons).
+The law means that in everyday retail settings, no members of the public – especially young people and recent ex-smokers – will be exposed to the sight of tobacco products (including packages and cartons).
 The law covers tobacco product delivery, restocking and sale.

 If you break the law, you may be prosecuted.